open-electronics/RandA/ReadMe.txt

 ***************************************************************

-Please note that downloading files are in releases version!
+**Please note that downloading files are in release versions!**
-So, for downloading, open menu "release".
+So, for downloading, open menu "release" (see up there).
 This page is intended as a project description.

 ****************************************************************